Big surge for military in Trump budget, big cuts elsewhere

 The border wall would cost $2.9 billion in 2018, according to draft documents for the Department of Homeland Security, which assume the agency would hire 500 new members of the Border Patrol and 1,000 new Immigration and Customs Enforcement agents next year.
 Detention beds for apprehended immigrants would receive $2 billion over current-year spending.
 The Transportation Security Administration ticket fee would increase by $1 to $6.60 for each one-way flight.

-Senate Democratic leader Charles Schumer of New York said, "It is clear from this budget blueprint that President Trump fully intends to break his promises to working families by taking a meat ax to programs that benefit the middle class."
-He declared, "A cut this steep almost certainly means cuts to agencies that protect consumers from Wall Street excess and protect clean air and water."
+Senate Democratic leader Chuck Schumer of New York said, "It is clear from this budget blueprint that President Trump fully intends to break his promises to working families by taking a meat ax to programs that benefit the middle class."

 Mulvaney said the plan wouldn't add to the budget deficit — currently projected to hit about $500 billion next year — but it wouldn't reduce it, either.
 The administration again made clear that the government's largest benefit programs, Social Security and Medicare, would be exempt from cuts when Trump's full budget submission is released in May.